 Step 3: Enable HTTPS redirect

-Go to HTTPS Enforce under SECURITY and turn on the switch.
+Go to HTTPS Enforce under SECURITY, then turn on the button next to it.

 SSL Certificate FAQ

-Q: What should I do if SSL certificate generation fails?A: SiteGround applies for a free Let's Encrypt SSL certificate by default, verified through domain resolution.
-If your application fails, it is recommended to change your domain's NS servers to SiteGround's or manually add the DNS records.
+Q: What should I do if SSL certificate generation fails?A: SiteGround applies for a free Let's Encrypt SSL certificate by default, which is verified through domain name resolution.
+If your application fails, it is recommended that you modify the domain's NS servers to SiteGround or manually add the resolution records.

 Q: Does SiteGround's SSL certificate cost money?A: No, SiteGround uses Let's Encrypt certificates by default, which are free.
 Of course, you can also purchase a paid SSL certificate yourself.